 Do you want to change up painted wood in your home?
 But don’t want the hassle of completely stripping the paint?
-In our house, we have had several wood-painted projects that we have decided to change up the color or refresh with a new color.
 Here is how we painted over already painted wood in our home.

 Can I paint over old paint on wood?